The Birth of Krishna – When Kamsa’s Worst Fears Came True

 5 mins read

-Torrential rains accompanied by incessant thunder and lightning threatened to tear apart Mathura that dark, ferocious night.
-River Yamuna was bursting at the seams as her banks overflowed.
+Torrential rains, bolstered by incessant thunder and lightning, threatened to tear apart Mathura that dark, ferocious night.
+The River Yamuna was bursting at the seams as its banks overflowed.
 The entire city of Mathura stayed indoors.
-No one dared to face the wrath of nature.
+No one dared face the wrath of nature.

 As Devaki passed out, miracles started to take place.
 Vasudev noticed the soldiers guarding the prison cell had all mysteriously swooned.
-The locks opened on their own.
-The chains that bound Vasudev’s hands and feet came free.
+The locks opened on their own, and the chains that bound Vasudev’s hands and feet came free.

 A voice in his head commanded him, “Put your son in a basket and go to the house of your friend, Nand Maharaj, the chieftain of Gokul.
 Exchange the baby girl born to him with your son.
 Place the baby girl in the same basket and bring her back here.
 Quick!
 Hurry!”

-Vasudev followed the commands with irresolute faith.
-He knew and believed that the divine prophecy heard nearly nine years ago on the day of his wedding day would come true.
+Vasudev followed the commands with resolute faith.
+He knew and believed that the divine prophecy he had heard nearly nine years ago on the day of his wedding would come true.

-• The prophecy made Kamsa so scared that he stooped low enough to imprison his sister, Devaki, and her husband, Vasudev so that he could kill every child born to them immediately after birth, even though the divine voice said that only the eighth child, a son, was destined to kill him!
+The prophecy that made Kamsa so scared that he stooped low enough to imprison his sister, Devaki, and her husband, Vasudev, so that he could kill every child born to them immediately after birth, even though the divine voice said that only the eighth child, a son, was destined to kill him!

-But nothing like that happened.
+But his worry was needless.
+It was as if the guards were under a spell of deep sleep.
 He walked out of his prison cell and took the road to the banks of the swelling Yamuna.
 As if by magic, as Vasudev put his foot in the water, he felt the firm earth under him.
 The river was magically shallow only on the path he was taking.
 A distant observer would’ve marvelled at the sight of a man who seemed to be walking on water.

-Soon he reached the other bank of Yamuna and followed the road leading to his friend and the chieftain of Gokul, Nand Maharaj’s house.
-Nand was already waiting for him outside his house.
+Soon, he reached the other bank of the Yamuna and followed the road to the house of his friend and the chieftain of Gokul, Nand Maharaj, who was already waiting for him at the door.
 The divine voice had reached out to him also.
 They nodded wordlessly at each other as Nand beckoned Vasudev to enter and led him to his wife, Yashoda’s room.

 There, a strange sight welcomed the two men.
-Like Devaki, Yashoda had passed out after a complicated labour, and a beautiful baby girl was lying next to her, gurgling happily in anticipation of an exciting event.
+Like Devaki, Yashoda had passed out after a difficult labour, and a beautiful baby girl was lying next to her, gurgling happily as if in anticipation of an exciting event.
 As ordered by the voice, Vasudev and Nand exchanged the two babies.

-With Yashoda’s baby girl safely tucked in the basket, the two men came out where they were met with another strange sight.
-A huge multi-headed snake waited patiently for Vasudev to start walking ahead so that it could follow him using his gigantic hood to keep the baby and the basket safe from the torrential rains.
-Now, Vasudev understood how his son remained dry despite walking for hours in the pouring rain.
+With Yashoda’s baby girl safely tucked in the basket, the two men came out, where they were met with another strange sight.
+A vast, multi-headed snake waited patiently for Vasudev to start walking ahead so that it could follow him using its gigantic hood to keep the baby and the basket safe from the torrential rains.
+Now, Vasudev understood how his son remained dry despite walking for hours in pouring rain.
+The snake, Seshnaga, had protected his son on his journey to Gokul.

 With a wordless goodbye nod to Nand, Vasudev left Gokul and took the route back to his prison cell in Mathura.
-As soon as he placed the baby girl next to Devaki, the locks were back on the doors, Vasudev and Devaki’s shackles were back in place, and the guards awoke from their mysterious slumber.
+As soon as he placed the baby girl next to Devaki, the locks on the doors were back on, Vasudev and Devaki’s shackles were back in place, and the guards awoke from their mysterious slumber.

 He bounded quickly to the prison cell where he kept his sister and brother-in-law imprisoned since the day of that wretched prophecy.
 He promised himself one good deed; he would release the noble couple as soon as he completed the eighth and last dastardly act of killing an innocent newborn.

-Devaki pleaded with her brother.
-“She’s a little girl.
+Devaki pleaded with her brother, “She’s a little girl.
 What harm can she do?
 Please spare the innocent one!”
-It was a similar plea that greeted Kamsa the previous seven times.
-He ignored his sister now as he had done seven times earlier.
+He ignored his sister now as he had seven times earlier.

 He grabbed the baby by her legs and was just about to smash her head against the stone wall when a miracle happened.
 The baby effortlessly freed herself from Kamsa’s grasp and revealed her real identity, a goddess riding a lioness who had only come to repeat the sinister warning of Kamsa’s impending death at the hands of Devaki’s eighth child.